-Undergraduate – 40 majors, 57 minors, 13 pre-professional programs
+Undergraduate programs comprise 40 undergraduate majors, 57 minors, and 13 pre-professional programs.

 Lynchburg College has acquired a national reputation as an institution that offers quality educational opportunities while building the character and leadership ability of its students.

 Claytor Nature Study Center in Bedford County is a 470-acre outdoor classroom and laboratory dedicated to the study and appreciation of our natural environment, including the A. Boyd Claytor III Education and Research Facility; Belk Astronomical Observatory; Cloverlea, an antebellum farmhouse with landscaped gardens; numerous natural features; and the Chandler Eco-Lodge.